shaswats007/GNet/README.md

 Run all the cells.

-You can read more about the architecture and the research involved in the research paper. https://link.springer.com/article/10.1007/s11042-019-7460-4.
+You can read more about the architecture and the research involved by referring the research paper. https://link.springer.com/article/10.1007/s11042-019-7460-4.